UK: Eastern Death's Head hawkmoth

 Tachinidae: Drino (Zygobothria) atropivora (Robineau-Desvoidy, 1830), Drino (Zygobothria) ciliata (Wulp, 1881) (Whitcombe & Erzinclioglu, 1989).

-Lower Mesopotamia/Iraq (Watkins & Buxton, 1923; Wiltshire, 1957; Gentry, 1965; Kemal & Koçak, 2018c), Saudi Arabia (Pittaway, 1979b; Wiltshire, 1980a), eastern Oman (Wiltshire, 1977a), western, central and southern Iran (Daniel, 1961; Ghassemi, Alemansoor & Alehossein, 2010) and eastern Afghanistan (Gentry, 1965; Ebert, 1969); as a migrant, it has been found in Turkey, Syria (Wiltshire, 1980b), Israel (Rittner & Biel, 2017) and Jordan (Pittaway, 1993; Müller et al., 2005a).
-Acherontia styx has only recently (1982) spread right across Saudi Arabia to Jeddah (Wiltshire, 1986) and Duba, Tabuk Region, and may well colonize the African mainland in the near future, where it has been reported from Al-Bahr al-Ahmar and the Hurghada area (Egyptian Red Sea coast).
-Recorded from Lower Egypt by Abdelfattah Mabrouk Amer Salem (2022), from several areas of the Cairo Governorate, from Dahab in the southern Sinai (Marta Garšvaitė, pers. comm.
-2023), and probably already established in southern Israel (Eilat and Taba).
+Lower Mesopotamia/Iraq (Watkins & Buxton, 1923; Wiltshire, 1957; Gentry, 1965; Kemal & Koçak, 2018c), Saudi Arabia (Pittaway, 1979b; Wiltshire, 1980a), eastern Oman (Wiltshire, 1977a), western, central and southern Iran (Daniel, 1961; Ghassemi, Alemansoor & Alehossein, 2010) and eastern Afghanistan (Gentry, 1965; Ebert, 1969).
+As a migrant, it has been found in Turkey, Syria (Wiltshire, 1980b), Israel (Rittner & Biel, 2017) and Jordan (Pittaway, 1993; Müller et al., 2005a).
+Acherontia styx has only recently (1982) spread westwards across Saudi Arabia to Jeddah (Wiltshire, 1986) and Duba (Tabuk Region), and may well colonize the African mainland in the near future, where it has been reported from Al-Bahr al-Ahmar and the Hurghada area (Egyptian Red Sea coast).
+It has also been recorded from Lower Egypt by Abdelfattah Mabrouk Amer Salem (2022), from several areas of the Cairo Governorate, from Dahab in the southern Sinai (Marta Garvaitė, pers. comm.
+2023), and it is probably already established in southern Israel (Eilat and Taba).
 It was first recorded from Eilat in 2017 (Rittner & Biel, 2017) and later on at Yotvata farther north, and then other localities up to the central Arava valley/Wadi Araba.
+It has also recently spread south in Oman as far as Salalah, where it now overlaps with Acherontia atropos (Linnaeus, 1758).

 Extra-limital range.
 Pakistan (Gentry, 1965; Rafi et al., 2014; Humairah Hanif et al., 2016), India (Pathania, Sunita Sharma & Gill, 2014), Sri Lanka, Bangladesh, Myanmar, Thailand and Yunnan Province, China.